cryptogeek0610/Soti_Dynamic_Template/README.md

 New added features:
  - Truely scalability, Icon matches every size screen, for both screen orientation 'landscape' and 'portrait'.
+Also the Headers and the Footer will scale.
  - Added second Header. <b>"HMTL Header2"</b> to add mobicontrols HTML variables, such as %devicename%.
+ - Footer will be smaller than the original and the image will be transparant

 <br></br>
 <br></br>